-A: 9Health Fair is Colorado's largest and most trusted non-profit health fair program whose sole mission is to promote health awareness and encourage individuals to assume responsibility for their own health.
+A: 9Health Fair is Colorado's largest and most trusted non-profit health fair program whose sole mission is to advance health awareness and provide people with the tools they need to take responsibility for their own health.
 Coordinating a 9Health Fair in your community not only allows you to be a part of this important Colorado tradition, but it also allows for everyone in your community to impact each other's health and wellness.
-For more information contact the 9Health Fair at 303-698-4455 and ask for the Manager of Business Development.
+For more information on hosting a 9Health Fair, call 303-698-4455 and ask for the Director of Business Development.

 Q: What is the job of 9Health Fair Site Coordinator?

-A: 9Health Fair Site Coordinators act as 9Health Fair ambassadors to their specific community.
-They are expected to uphold 9Health Fair's quality program while engaging with as many people as possible from their community to volunteer and participate in 9Health Fair.
+A: 9Health Fair Site Coordinators act as 9Health Fair ambassadors in their community.
+They are expected to uphold 9Health Fair's quality program while engaging as many people as possible from their community to volunteer and participate in 9Health Fair.
 This also includes recruiting a 9Health Fair site leadership team.
 The Site Coordinator serves as the liaison between 9Health Fair and site volunteers.

 Q: What kind of help do I need from the community to host a successful 9Health Fair?